Lansoprazole vs Omeprazole

 - Dark urine, tiredness and yellow skin – associated with liver problems brought on by omeprazole

-In the event that someone taking omeprazole experiences these symptoms it is always advisable to consult a GP.
+In the event that someone taking Lansoprazole or Omeprazole experiences these symptoms, it is always advisable to consult a GP.
 If you have experienced an allergic reaction to either of these medications in the past or have a history of liver problems, it is important to mention this to your doctor before beginning a course of treatment.

 PPI medication dosage

 It is usually recommended that omeprazole is taken before a meal in a single 20mg dose.

 Lansoprazole is typically prescribed for once a day usage at 15mg – to be ingested at the same time each morning.
 Aim to take lansoprazole at least 30 minutes before eating food for best results as taking with food can slow down the digestion of the medication.

 How long does lansoprazole take to work and how long does omeprazole take to work?